tjghs/ghswebsite/README.md

 * Move exampleconfig.py to config.py and add the password and url for the postgresql database, as indicated on Director

 ## Setting up production environment ##
-* `Go to https://director.tjhsst.edu/site/12 and click on "Web Terminal"
+* Go to `https://director.tjhsst.edu/site/12` and click on "Web Terminal"

-* Run in root directory of the project (in `/public`) virtualenv --no-site-packages --distribute -p python3.5 env`
+* Run in root directory of the project (in `/public`) `virtualenv --no-site-packages --distribute -p python3 env`

 * `source env/bin/activate`